Daniel-Tomov/FBLACompetition2022/README.md

 # Python Dependencies:

+<h3>Flask</h3>
-Flask - used to host the website.
+Used to host the website.
 Responsible for processing the filters the user specified and returning the attractions that match.
 Also used for key functionality like the "for" loop to add different attractions to webpage with little code and the "if" statement that shows the user if their search criterea does not have any matches.

 # Images